Jesus gave an important command to his disciples and to all Christians. He told them to love each other. ‘To love other people’ was not a new command

 Empathy has been described as the ability to walk in another’s shoes.
 In other words, putting yourself where the other person is so you can understand their feelings.
 That’s exactly what Jesus did.
 He left the glories of heaven to walk in our shoes.
 As His followers, He calls us to offer an empathic ear to others.

-The current racial issues we are facing give us an opportunity to practice empathy.
-We have a whole segment of the population who are not feeling heard or valued.
-Ask us if we’ve experienced racial prejudice.
+The current racial and ethnic issues we are facing give us an opportunity to practice empathy.
+We have a whole segment of the population who do not feel heard or valued.
 Focus your attention on understanding and offering empathy.
 Do not correct, judge, scold, or offer solutions.
 Just listen and seek to understand.

 3. Show Respect